-Hinduism is made up of a combination of different religious, cultural, and philosophical practices that find their roots in different parts of India.
+Hinduism is made up of various religious, cultural, and philosophical practices that find their roots in different parts of India.
 This religion is brimming with symbolism.
-Some people actually believe that there is no other religion that employs the art of symbolism in such an effective manner as Hinduism.
+Some people actually believe that there is no other religion that employs the art of symbolism effectively as Hinduism.

-While most of the symbols are invariably saturated with spiritual meaning, others are representative of their gods and goddesses, philosophies, teachings, and cultural traditions.
+While most of the symbols are invariably saturated with spiritual meaning, others represent their gods and goddesses, philosophies, teachings, and cultural traditions.

-There are two main categories of the Hindu symbols:
+There are two main categories of Hindu symbols:

 i.
 Murti – These symbols are inclusive of drawings and icons